mo-soliman/Python-GUI/Project 2 - Weather App/README.txt

-To fire this program just cd into the project directory and type "python main.py" or download the .zip file and run the .exe file
+To fire this program just cd into the project directory and type "python main.py" or download the .rar file and run the .exe file